logo

 Certificate in Substance Abuse Counseling

-For those who already have a degree or who are looking for a shorter program that can potentially lead to state licensure, many schools offer certificate programs in substance abuse counseling.
+Certificate programs in substance abuse counseling are typically shorter than undergraduate or graduate programs and can lead to state licensure.
 At the undergraduate level, a high school diploma or associate degree is a common admissions prerequisite.
 At the graduate level, certificate programs will require prospective students to hold a bachelor’s degree.

-Certificate programs typically take between 15 and 20 credit hours to complete, which equates to three to five courses (though some certificate programs will be longer).
+Certificate programs typically take between 15 and 20 credit hours to complete, which equates to three to five courses (though some certificate programs are longer).
 This can allow students to complete the program in as little as a semester, though a two-semester program is not uncommon.
-As such, certificates can provide a faster route to this career compared to a two-to-four-year drug and alcohol counselor degree program, especially if you already hold a college degree.
-Courses in substance abuse certificate programs tend to focus on the fundamentals of substance abuse counselor training, and will commonly have titles such as:
+Certificates can provide a faster route to this career compared to a two-to-four-year drug and alcohol counselor degree program, especially if you already hold a college degree.
+Courses in substance abuse certificate programs tend to focus on the fundamentals of substance abuse counselor training and may include:

 • Alcohol, Drugs, and Behavior